greyhatchet/7P1A-Trivia/README.md

 This game utilizes a module called pygame and pygame must be installed to run this code.
 Additional information can be found on Pygame's "Getting Started" page: https://www.pygame.org/wiki/GettingStarted

-Release 1:

-Run Trivia2.py to begin the game.
-To choose a question, click its box.
-Then, press the number key corresponding to your desired choice to answer the question.
-The game will then display the correct answer; click the screen or press 'RETURN' to go back to the board.